 What's the difference?

-Yeah, there there is no difference, I don't think.
+There is no difference, I don't think.

 I mean, the president wanted to go by the rule of law.

-The president could have easily just usurped congressional power and changed it and and taken it back and just said, you know, obey the laws of the land.
+The president could have easily just usurped congressional power and changed it and taken it back and just said, you know, obey the laws of the land.

-You you would think they'd be happy.
+You would think they'd be happy.

-But Congress is like, oh man, now we have to do our job.
+But Congress is like, oh, man, now we have to do our job.

-Well, he why did he do this to us?
+Why did he do this to us?

 I'm like, because that's your job.